Welcome to

 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.

 Gastrostomy (G) tubes, gastro-jejunostomy (GJ) tubes, and jejunostomy (J) tubes are feeding tubes placed through a small opening (stoma) made in the wall of the abdomen.
 They may be long tubes or low-profile tubes.
-A long tube may be replaced with a low-profile or button tube after the passage has healed, usually about 6 weeks.
+Once healed, the skin around the tube should be painless.
+The size and shape of the opening should just fit the size of the feeding tube.

 Leaking can occur around the tube.
 If leaks occur from the tube, it can be due to a problem with the balloon fill.
 Leaks can also be related to neutropenia.